 4: Talk to yourself!

-Describe what you're doing in English to yourself, chat to yourself in the mirror, talk into a recorder.
+Describe what you're doing in English to yourself, chat to yourself in the mirror, talk into your phone.
 It all helps!
 (It's probably best to do this when you're alone!).

 (Click here to go back to the main page about ideas on improving your English).